fluid-project/trivet/README.md

 collection will not be output by Eleventy.
 For example, if your site is configured to use `en-CA`, `fr-CA` and `de-DE` but you are not translating your posts into `de-DE`, you can leave the `/src/collections/posts/de-DE` directory empty and the German posts index page will not be built.
-However, if you want to disable _all_ internationalization for a specific collection, you can do so by:
+However, if you want to disable _all_ internationalization for a specific collection, you can do so in one of two ways.

+#### Quick Method

 1. Deleting all directories but the default locale in the `/src/collections/<collection>/` directory.
 For example, to disable localization for posts, delete the `/src/collections/posts/fr-CA/` directory.